snarfblam/hasher-js/README.md

 }
 ```

-Note that although the items in the `hashes` array contain `offset` and `length` properties, these values may not refer to the file itself.
-They may (or may not) refer to a location withing an extracted and/or converted ROM image, e.g. unheadered and/or de-interleaved ROM.
+Note that although the items in the `hashes` array contain `offset` and
+`length` properties, these values may not refer to the file itself.
+They may
+(or may not) refer to a location withing an extracted and/or converted ROM
+image, e.g. unheadered and/or de-interleaved ROM.

+### Deployment

+While hasher-js may be incorporated into a site as a module or as a bundle,
+it can also be deployed as a stand-alone web application using the included
+HTML front-end.

+When used as a library, the databases should be present and are requested via
+a relative URL: `db/<platform>.json`.
+The path of the directory can be
+configured (see below).

+When deployed as a stand-alone application, build the project via the command
+`npm run build`.
+All the necessary files are output to the `/dist` directory,
+which may be copied to the server and served statically.

 ### Configuration

 The only configurable aspect of hasher-js is the path of the ROM database.

 * **`window.hasherDbPath`** - Specifies the path containing the JSON files.
 Should not include a trailing slash.
-If not specified, the default relative path of `"db/"` is used.
+If not specified, the default relative
+path of `"db/"` is used.

 ### Polyfill